glambengco/Pizza-Operations-Analysis/README.md

 - What are the best and worst selling pizzas?
 - How well is the seating capacity being utilized?

-# Data Profiling
+# About The Data
+The dataset contains 48,620 rows of transaction data collected for one year.
 The dataset contains four tables
 - `order_details` - fact table containing data of all the pizzas ordered for each order ID.
 - `orders` - contains the date and time for each order ID.
 - `pizzas` - contains pizza type, size, and price of each pizza.
 - `pizza_types` - contains name, category, and list of ingredients for each pizza type.

-## Observations:
-- Data is clean and ready for modeling and analysis.
+The provided dataset is clean and ready for modeling and analysis.

 # Data Modeling
 ## Data Transformation of Ingredients List